Miloua91/mokhincode/src/pages/posts/clipwarp.md

 I served the files on the local network with <a href="https://www.uvicorn.org/" target="_blank">uvicorn</a>, which is a web server and <a href="https://www.neoteroi.dev/blacksheep/" target="_blank">blacksheep</a>, which is an asynchronous web framework.
 These two python packages worked great in development but when I wanted to make an executable I faced many issues (I might have a skill issue) related to hidden imports with pyinstaller to missing files that blacksheep needs so I switched to flask which did both of these packages work, I also was using flask as a backend server to send the data which I stored in a SQLite database locally of course.

-At this point my friend was also making the GUI app, he made it with PyQt and all it did was send the data with a WebSocket server.
+At this point my friend was also making his version of the GUI app, he made it with PyQt and all it did was send the data with a WebSocket server.

 <div align="center">